Dog Training - Essential Life Skills

 Group Class Details

-Classes will be limited to 4 dogs with 1 handler per dog, and registration is on a first come first served basis.
+Classes will be limited to 4 dogs with 1 handler per dog (same handler per class, as material is cumulative), and registration is on a first come first served basis.
 Please note that your registration will not be considered complete until payment has been made and vaccination records have been submitted.
-Rabies and DAPP are required vaccines!
+Rabies, Bordetella (Canine Cough), and DAPP are required vaccines!
+Your dog must be fixed to partake in class - please contact us prior to registering if your dog is not spayed/neutered.

 The courses will be held at the Carla Cumming Sojonky Adoption Centre.
 Class cost is $279.00 for weekly Tuesday evening classes, for a 5 week commitment.